 0:41 The most horrifying and agonizing part of the whole experience was we were making decisions after decisions after decisions that were being thrust upon us.
 Should it be a mastectomy?
 Should it be a lumpectomy?
 Should it be a more aggressive form of treatment, given that it was stage IIB?
 With all the side effects?
 Or should it be a less aggressive form of treatment?
-And these were being pressed upon us by the doctors.
+And these were being thrust upon us by the doctors.

 2:13 And I'm going to share one of these studies with you today.
 So, imagine that all of you are participants in the study.
-I want to tell you that what you're going to do in the study is you're going to drink a cup of tea.
+I want to tell you that what you're going to do in the study is, you're going to drink a cup of tea.
 If you're wondering why, I'll tell you why in a few seconds from now.
 You are going to solve a series of puzzles, and I'm going to show you examples of these puzzles momentarily.
 And the more puzzles you solve, the greater the chances that you'll win some prizes.

 3:06 Now comes the between-subjects design, the AB design, the AB testing.
 So what I'm going to do is randomly assign you to one of two groups.
 So imagine that there is an imaginary line out here, so everyone here will be group A, everyone out here will be group B.

 3:43 You folks, I'm going to show you these two teas, but you don't have a choice.
 I'm going to give you one of these two teas, and keep in mind, I'm going to pick one of these two teas at random for you.
 And you know that.
-So if you think about it, this is an extreme case scenario, because in the real world, whenever you are taking passenger's seat, very often the driver is going to be someone you trust, an expert, etc. So this is an extreme case scenario.
+So if you think about it, this is an extreme-case scenario, because in the real world, whenever you are taking passenger's seat, very often the driver is going to be someone you trust, an expert, etc. So this is an extreme-case scenario.

 4:22 Now you're going to have 30 minutes to solve 15 puzzles.
 Here's an example of the puzzle you're going to solve.
 Anyone in the audience want to take a stab?

-8:54 Now, I started off on the somber note.
+8:54 Now, I started off on a somber note.
 I want to finish up on a more upbeat note.
 It has now been five years, slightly more than five years, and the good news, thank God, is that the cancer is still in remission.

 9:33 Thank you.